cloudmesh-community/hid-sp18-505/notebook.md

 * 2018/03/01 Started laying ground work for tutorial, paper and project.
 * 2018/03/03 Build GraphQL client and serve.
 Started learning how to tie in GitHub's GraphQL API.

+# Week 8 Notes
+* 2018/03/2015 Started work on class project, tutorial and paper.

 # Todos
 * 2018/03/06 Checked on class status in Piazza.
 Little busy this week with wife's birthday and work in another class.
 * 2018/03/06 Added makefile for Swagger project.